alphansahin/mmWaveSDR/design_pynq/README.md

 4) Run the following command in the terminal: sudo fuser -k 8080/tcp; sudo fuser -k 8081/tcp; sudo fuser -k 8080/tcp; sudo fuser -k 8081/tcp; python3 aerpawAPI.py

-To connect RFSoC2x2, you can use wifiStartup.py.
+To connect RFSoC2x2 to a Wi-Fi network, you can use wifiStartup.py in this folder and create a service that runs on boot.
 After reboot, the USB port that Wi-Fi dongle is connected needs to be reset (I am not exactly sure why this is the case, however, it works).
-You don't need Wi-Fi to run the aerpawAPI.py.
+Note that you don't need Wi-Fi to run the aerpawAPI.py.